|

 sources of gem material are Minas

-Gerais, Brazil, Nepal and Tibet.
+Gerais, Brazil, Nepal,

 |